LicensePro

 How to Apply: Step-by-Step

 File your conditional use permit application with the New York city clerk or licensing department.
-Many New York municipalities now accept online applications.
+Many New York municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $280–$2100 (typical range for New York).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 6-12 weeks in New York.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Need Help With Your CUP in New York?